a-mabe/todo-tada/README.md

   </a>
 </p>

-# To-do Tada
+# Description

-A fully open source visual to-do list [Flutter](https://flutter.dev/) application.
+⚠️ This app is currently **in progress and actively under developement**.

-This app is currently **in progress and actively under developement**.
-Feel free to utilize GitHub issues, particularly the enhancement (feature request) tag, to suggest things as I'm developing the app.
+✔️ Feel free to utilize GitHub issues, particularly the enhancement (feature request) tag, to suggest things as I'm developing the app.

-For more detailed information on the design, development status, and implementation of the app, please [see the wiki](https://github.com/a-mabe/todo-tada/wiki).
+ℹ️ Please [see the wiki](https://github.com/a-mabe/todo-tada/wiki) for more detailed information on the design, development status, and implementation of the app.

 # Running from Source